 Search This List

-The Ecological Age: Ushering a New Age for Parks in the Face of Climate ChangeContains 4 Component(s), 0.1 credits offered Recorded On: 09/28/2017
+The Ecological Age: Ushering a New Age for Parks in the Face of Climate ChangeContains 4 Component(s), Includes Credits Recorded On: 09/28/2017

 Climate change has overwhelmingly been recognized as one of the most urgent threats to our communities and our environment.
 Parks play a unique role in providing respite, infrastructure, adaptation and mitigation strategies for urban communities.
 The focus on climate change and adaptation provides a unique opportunity for a new ecological era for parks with a focus on investment in restoration and protection of natural areas.

-Innovative Strategies to Connect Communities to NatureContains 4 Component(s), 0.1 credits offered Recorded On: 09/28/2017
+Innovative Strategies to Connect Communities to NatureContains 4 Component(s), Includes Credits Recorded On: 09/28/2017

 NRPA, in collaboration with National League of Cities and the Children & Nature Network, will discuss innovative and replicable strategies parks can employ to create meaningful connections between the outdoors and communities.
 With a focus on equitable access, participants will have the opportunity to discuss barriers and discover field-tested tools and collaborative strategies that maximize benefits for whole communities.